GamerBee

-Bruce Yu-lin Hsiang (向玉麟 (Hsiang Yu-lin, Xiàng Yùlín)) is a Taiwanese esportist fighting games player who specializes in Street Fighter where he mains Adon and Elena in Ultra Street Fighter IV, and Necalli in Street Fighter V. Gamerbee is currently sponsored by ZOWIE.
-Gamerbee finished second at EVO 2015 after losing to Yusuke Momochi.
+Bruce Yu-lin Hsiang (向玉麟 (Hsiang Yu-lin, Xiàng Yùlín)) is a Taiwanese esportist fighting games player who specializes in Street Fighter where he mains Adon and Elena in Ultra Street Fighter IV, and Necalli in Street Fighter V. GamerBee is currently sponsored by ZOWIE.
+GamerBee finished second at EVO 2015 after losing to Yusuke Momochi.
 He placed 13th at Capcom Cup 2015.
-Gamerbee was announced as one of the first two players for Red Bull Kumite 2016's Street Fighter V tournament.
+GamerBee was announced as one of the first two players for Red Bull Kumite 2016's Street Fighter V tournament.
+He finished second at the Street Fighter V event in the 2022 Asian Games, winning a silver medal.
+GamerBee won two gold medals at the Global Esports Games in the Street Fighter V events at Singapore 2021 and Istanbul 2022.